asadprodhan/AI-Powered_Microlearning/README.md

 ---

-## 🎓 Key Takeaways
+## Key Takeaways

-- 🧭 **AI is not a reliable authority** — always verify information using textbooks, peer-reviewed articles, and trusted experts.
+- **AI is not a reliable authority** — always verify information using textbooks, peer-reviewed articles, and trusted experts.
-- 💡 **AI is an exceptional learning tool** — use it to explore, clarify, and test your understanding.
+- **AI is an exceptional learning tool** — use it to explore, clarify, and test your understanding.
-- 🗣️ Learn to **ask clear, contextual questions** for more useful results.
+- Learn to **ask clear, contextual questions** for more useful results.
-- 📚 Use AI for **microlearning, revision, simulations, and brainstorming**.
+- Use AI for **microlearning, revision, simulations, and brainstorming**.
-- 🔍 Always combine AI insights with **critical thinking and evidence-based study**.
+- Always combine AI insights with **critical thinking and evidence-based study**.

 ---

-## 🧠 Final Challenge
+## **Final Challenge**

 Ask AI:
 > “Design a one-hour self-paced learning module on molecular diagnostics, including objectives, activities, and quiz questions.”